fracpete/python-weka-wrapper/doc/source/install.rst

 In order to compile C/C++ code, you need to install *Xcode* through Apple's App Store.
 Once installed you can install the *XCode command-line tools* by issuing the command `xcode-select --install` in a terminal.

-Weka still works with Java 6, so installing Apple's Java 6 version is the easiest (run the command `java` in a terminal and the follow the instructions on screen).
-However, Java 6 is no longer maintained and may pose a security risk.
-When using a non-Apple Java version, it looks like you will have to install *javabridge* from source rather than through `pip` (see `here <https://github.com/CellProfiler/python-javabridge/issues/25>`_ for more details - *note:* this hasn't been tested).

 Also, install *graphviz* using homebrew (`brew install graphviz`) for visualizing trees and graphs.

 You need to install the following Python packages: